 In December 1841, together with Lieut.
 Thomas Wright RN, he patented a method of using electricity to control railway engines by turning off steam – the first change from steam to electric trains!

 In 1843 he patented the first facsimile machine.

 “For many years I have devoted myself to rendering electricity practically useful, and have been extensively engaged, not only in this country, but in America and on the Continent, in the construction and the working of the Electrical Telegraph; while at the same time the employment of electricity in the measurement of time also drew my attention.”

 - In the National Maritime Museum in London

 A pub in Wick holds his name as does the main BT Building in Glasgow, known as Alexander Bain House.

 Meanwhile he is to be honoured at a ceremony in Las Vegas for his pioneering work in the field of image transmission which was used in the development of television, in the form of an Emmy, which will be a source of great pride for the people of East Dumbartonshire and indeed for the whole of Scotland.
 He is buried in Kirkintilloch.

 a) Neil Munro (1864-1930) b.
 Inveraray, Argyll

-Journalist and Novelist best know for his “I”.
+Journalist and novelist best know for his “Para Handy”.

 Soldier and Politician nephew of King Robert 1 and one of the King’s most important Lieutenants.
 He recaptured Edinburgh Castle in 1314 and was a Commander at Bannockburn.